AmbiqAI/sleepkit/README.md

 ---

-SleepKit is an AI Development Kit (ADK) that enables developers to easily build and deploy real-time __sleep__ monitoring models on Ambiq's family of ultra-low power SoCs.
-SleepKit explores a number of sleep related tasks including sleep staging, sleep apnea detection, and sleep arousal detection.
+SleepKit is an AI Development Kit (ADK) that enables developers to easily build and deploy real-time __sleep-monitoring__ models on Ambiq's family of ultra-low power SoCs.
+SleepKit explores a number of sleep related tasks including sleep staging, and sleep apnea detection.
 The kit includes a variety of datasets, efficient model architectures, and a number of pre-trained models.
 The objective of the models is to outperform conventional, hand-crafted algorithms with efficient AI models that still fit within the stringent resource constraints of embedded devices.
 Furthermore, the included models are trainined using a large variety datasets- using a subset of biological signals that can be captured from a single body location such as head, chest, or wrist/hand.
 The goal is to enable models that can be deployed in real-world commercial and consumer applications that are viable for long-term use.

 **Key Features:**

 * **Real-time**: Inference is performed in real-time on battery-powered, edge devices.
 * **Efficient**: Leverage modern AI techniques coupled with Ambiq's ultra-low power SoCs
-* **Generalizable**: Multi-modal, multi-task, multi-dataset
+* **Extensible**: Easily add new tasks, models, and datasets to the framework.
 * **Accurate**: Achieve SoTA results with stringent resource constraints

 ## <span class="sk-h2-span">Requirements</span>